Hoboken PATH station is now closed for nearly a month. Here are travel alternatives

-Good news for New Jersey commuters: The Hoboken PATH station is reopening on schedule.
+New Jersey commuters can sigh a breath of relief for once: The Hoboken PATH station is back open.

-The station shuttered last month for track and station work, requiring riders to make alternative plans for travel into New York City for nearly four weeks.
+The Hudson Place hub had shuttered Jan.
+30 for track and station work, requiring riders to make alternative plans for travel into New York City for nearly four weeks.

-The full-station closure was part of a $430 million system-wide investment and necessary in order to do work on the two tunnels into the station and made in lieu of weekend service reductions for a full year.
-The Port Authority also plans to make improvements to the station and upgrades to tracks in the nearly 117-year-old system.
+The full-station closure was part of a $430 million system-wide investment and necessary in order to do work on the two tunnels into the station.
+It was decided in lieu of weekend service reductions for a full year.

-The work includes repairing 4,500 feet of tracks, as well as updating platforms, switches and train cars.
-The Hoboken station was flooded by Superstorm Sandy, and some of the needed improvements date back to the 2012 storm.
+The work included repairing 4,500 feet of tracks as well as updating platforms, switches and train cars.
+The Hoboken station was flooded by Sandy and some of the needed improvements date back to the 2012 storm.

-The Hoboken station will reopen Tuesday morning at 5 a.m., according to a post on X.

 Get Tri-state area news delivered to your inbox with NBC New York's News Headlines newsletter.